 Moving to Spain?
 Dreaming of a new life in the sun?
 Our how to guide on moving to Spain, will help you plan the move, Spain has an enormous allure for those looking for a new home abroad.

 From the white sand beaches of the Costa del Sol, to the charming cobbled squares of Seville or Madrid, Spain has a charm all of its own.
 If emigrating to Spain has been in your future plans for a while, we can help you move from the UK to Spain smoothly.
-With Brexit looming, you may have some questions about everything from tax to healthcare, so let’s clear up the details and get you ready to make the move.
+You may have some questions about everything from tax to healthcare, so let’s clear up the details and get you ready to make the move.

 Moving to Spain after Brexit

 For Brits abroad or those planning to make the move to sunnier climes, Brexit raises more than a couple of questions.
-For years, UK citizens have enjoyed freedom of movement around the EU, but whether this will continue after Brexit remains unclear.
+For years, UK citizens have enjoyed freedom of movement around the EU, from the 1st January that has all changed.

-The rules for setting up home in Spain after Brexit will really depend on what the UK government agrees with the EU or the Spanish government.
-Currently, those seeking residence in Spain must tick a number of boxes including: no criminal record, never been ejected from the country and in possession of private healthcare, and with a net income of over €799 per month.
-It’s likely the same stipulations will apply after Brexit, but perhaps with some more restrictions.
+Under the previous rules for setting up home in Spain, those seeking residence in Spain had to tick a number of boxes including: no criminal record, never been ejected from the country and in possession of private healthcare, and with a net income of over €799 per month.
+Click here for the latest up to date Government information on the new requirements.